 Globally, millions of children live, sleep and survive on the streets, because of poverty, crisis or conflict.
 Street Child began in Sierra Leone, helping these children back into a family and into school.
 Today they work in 12 countries and have helped more than 250,000 children to go to school, and find a safe home.

-Helping vulnerable girls in: Afghanistan, Bangladesh, Burundi, Democratic Republic of Congo, Kenya, Liberia, Nepal, Nigeria, Rwanda, Sierra Leone, Sri Lanka, Uganda.
+Helping vulnerable girls in Afghanistan, Bangladesh, Burundi, the Democratic Republic of Congo, Kenya, Liberia, Nepal, Nigeria, Rwanda, Sierra Leone, Sri Lanka, Uganda.

 Find out more about their work here: Street Child

 Education – Malala Fund